hspekt/site/_posts/2020-8-15-genomewebinar.md

 **Are there specific protein properties that would prevent detection of, or bias towards detection of that particular type?**

+Yes, and these are the same properties at play in bulk MS analysis.
 Data dependent acquisition (DDA) mass spectrometry methods prioritize peptides for analysis by their abundance of their ions in the mass spectrometer.
 This correlates with being biased towards analyzing more abundant proteins.
 However, targeted approaches (where the peptide m/z and retention time on the analytical column are known) allow us to pick and choose peptides in a less biased manner.

 **Is it possible to analyze the proteomic pattern of single cells fixed in PFA or other fixatives?**